MohamadCM/MohamadCM/README.md

 - I'm Also interested in solving problems, creating new opportunities, leading teams, teaching, and doing hands-on R&D projects.

-- I’m currently employed as a Scrum Master at Hadish Sabz Parseh, one of the top consumer electronics companies in the Middle East.
+- My last job was being a Scrum Master at Hadish Sabz Parseh, one of the top consumer electronics companies in the Middle East.
 I’m hands on in all stages of the - software development cycle, from planning and design to testing and deployment.

 - If you want to talk about engineering, leadership, teaching or anything else, drop me a line.
 I am currently unavailable for employment, but I am eager to hear from Github users.